alkampfergit/personal-blog/codewrecks/content/post/old/2011/06/customization-of-tfs-process-template-adding-field-to-a-work-item-definition.md

  ***Figure 2***: *Simply choose the Team Project and the WI type you want to customize.*

-Now I want to add a field to Bug WI type called â€œNote di revisioneâ€ (revision note) that will be used to add note to a bug during the bug revision process.
+Now I want to add a field to Bug WI type called *Note di revisione* (revision note) that will be used to add note to a bug during the bug revision process.
 I can simply select the tab  **Fields** and press the *New*button.

 [![image](http://blogs.ugidotnet.org/images/blogs_ugidotnet_org/rgm/Windows-Live-Writer/Customizzazione-del-process_99E2/image_thumb_2.png "image")](http://blogs.ugidotnet.org/images/blogs_ugidotnet_org/rgm/Windows-Live-Writer/Customizzazione-del-process_99E2/image_6.png)